zagui440s/personalCP/7-Django/1-intro-to-django-orm/1-intro-django-orm.md

 INSERT into pokemon (name, level) VALUES ("Pikachu", 12)
 ```

-> Now we can query our database using Python and see our new record.
+> Just how we can pass information down to our database, Django can use Psycopg to grab information from the database.
+In order to do so, we will have to utilize [Django Queries](../CheatSheets/orm_queries.md) to write our SQL Queries in python.
+Lets take a look:

 ```python
 >>> Pokemon.objects.all()